SamsidParty/TopNotify/Docs/Technical.md

 # Interceptors

-The TopNotify Demon is made up of different interceptors.
+The TopNotify Daemon is made up of different interceptors.
 Each interceptor is supposed to handle a different notification type (eg. NativeInterceptor).
 An interceptor is comprised of a few main functions: